dfinity/portal/docs/developer-docs/defi/rosetta/icp_rosetta/data_api/get_pending_proposals.md

 }'
 ```

-As of the time of this writing the list of pedning proposals is quite long so we will only list the first few examples of the response here.
+The list of pending proposals can be quite long, so only the first few examples in the response are listed here.

 ```bash